 In Iowa, sports physicals are required by school districts.
-Once completed, the sports physical and accompanying signed physician form allow the student athlete to participate for one year.
+Once completed, the sports physical and accompanying signed physician form allow the student-athlete to participate for one year.

 Iowa schools require you to complete a form or forms to verify health conditions and give permission for your child to play sports.
-The forms and physical must be complete prior to the student participating in practice.
+The forms and physical must be completed prior to the student participating in practice.

 When your child shows an interest in athletics, remember that they will need a sports physical before they can join the team.
 Contact Infinity Medical Clinic to learn more about athletic physicals for your children.